 - NASA’s Wallops Island flight facility – You might remember we almost sort of visited this when we went to Chincoteague, Virginia, this summer.
 We hope to return in the spring for a tour!
 As I mentioned in that post, we’d found a lot of info on chances to watch rocket launches there.

 - Smithsonian National Air and Space Museum – This was a big part of our summer visit to Washington, D.C.
 Even if you can’t go in person (and I highly recommend it; admission is free), there are great online tours via the website.

 - Smithsonian National Air and Space Museum Udvar-Hazy Center at Dulles Airport – We didn’t get to see this on our D.C. trip, unfortunately, but it is actually home to some of the larger space vehicles that don’t fit in the main collection.
 We’re planning to go back for this one!

 - Locations of the four decomissioned space shuttles – If you’re able to go to California, New York or Florida, you can see space shuttles Endeavor, Enterprise and Atlantis respectively.
 Space Shuttle Discovery is now at the Udvar-Hazy Center!
 (Each of those other locations has an accompanying space museum, not the least of which is the Kennedy Space Center at Cape Canaveral, Florida.
 Those are probably awesome, but I can’t speak to them as I’m more of an East Coaster!)

-- Astronomy Calendar Connections – This resource over at 1+1+1+1 is something we used over the summer and loved.
+- Astronomy Calendar Connections – This resource over at 1+1+1+1 is something we used when Sarah was in middle school and loved.
 A fact a day about space!